 Just a bit over a mile from the “lake” and the Historic Cabin and back out towards Hwy 67 we essentially crossed the highway on the diagonal from the Forest Service Road onto the access driveway to the third Lookout tower of the day.
 This was the Jacob Lake Lookout Tower and, at 80 feet, is the shortest of the three towers we had visited this day.
 Due to budget constraints the usual scenario is that two of these three towers are manned on any day with which ones being manned left up to the Fire Spotters and their supervisor.
 Today this was the unmanned tower.

 Since the door to the actual lookout on the top of the tower would have been locked we decided to forgo that climb and instead enjoy the view from below.
 There is a small display of lookout tower history which is still mostly readable even after the douche attentions of vandals.
-From these displays we learned some history of the fire lookout with particular emphasis as it applies to the North Kaibab Plateau.
+From these displays we learned a bit history of the fire lookout with particular emphasis as it applies to the North Kaibab Plateau.

 Now that we were back in Jacob Lake our dispersed campsite was only a few more miles down the road and so we started the 10 minute drive back so that we could relax and prepare dinner after the long day’s adventure.
 We had not done miles of hiking but I had done several hundred vertical feet of up and down, Willow had run around sniffing to her heart’s content while waiting for me to come back down (kinda) and 60 miles on slippery dirt roads is tiring in and of itself.